Finding Partite Hypergraphs Efficiently

 Let $T_k(n)$ denote the worst-case running time of the function \texttt{FindPartite} when called on a $k$-uniform hypergraph with $n$ vertices.
 The algorithm's structure gives a recurrence relation for $T_k(n)$.
 We first analyze the cost of the operations within a single call for a fixed $k$, excluding the recursive step.

-Assuming that the input tensor consists of a flattened boolean array of size $n^k$, querying whether a set of $k$ vertices forms an edge in $H$ can be done in constant time.
+Querying whether a set of $k$ vertices forms an edge in $H$ can be done in constant time.
 Therefore, calculating the number of edges $m$ can be done in $\bigO{n^k}$ time by iterating through all $\binom{n}{k}$ possible edges.
 The parameters $t, w$, and $s$ can then be calculated in polylogarithmic time: If one wants to avoid the arithmetic on real numbers, the values can be obtained via binary search on equations obtained by rearranging the definitions of $t, w$, and $s$.

 The set $W$ of $w$ vertices with highest degrees can be constructed in time $\bigO{n^k}$, for instance, by creating an array with the degree of each vertex (in time $\bigO{n \cdot n^{k-1}} = \bigO{n^k}$), sorting it in descending order (in time $\bigO{n \log n}$), and taking the first $w$ elements.